Uwais Khan: Moghul - Oirat Wars

 Uwais Khan showed himself to be religiously inclined; he was moreover distinguished among his race for his bravery.
 Since he had forbidden the Moghuls to attack Muslims, he made war against what he called infidel Oirats; and though he was frequently defeated by them, he persisted in hostilities against them.
 He was twice taken prisoner by them.

 Battle of Ming Lak

 The first occasion was in a battle at a place called Ming Lak, where the Khan, having been seized, was led before Esen Taishi.
-Esen Taishi felt that if Uwais Khan really was a descendant of Genghis Khan, he will not do me obeisance, but will look upon me as an inferior.So when the Khan was brought in, Esen Taishi dismounted and advanced towards the Khan with great respect.
+Esen Taishi felt that if Uwais Khan really was a descendant of Genghis Khan, he would not do him obeisance, but would look upon him as an inferior.
+So when the Khan was brought in, Esen Taishi dismounted and advanced towards the Khan with great respect.
 But the Khan turned away his face and did not raise his hand to shake with his rival.
 Esen Taishi was then convinced, and treating the Khan with much honor, set him at liberty.
 Uwais Khan, on being asked afterwards why he had not done obeisance to Esen Taishi replied: